 It used to be that sophisticated technology in the workplace was a fax machine, photocopier and a couple of computers that only two people in the office knew how to use.

-Today, the evolution of the technology means the office of yesterday is barely recognisable, while the tasks may remain the same, the working landscape has radically altered and continues to do so at pace due to greater digitalisation.
+Today, the evolution of the technology means the office of yesterday is barely recognisable, while the tasks may remain the same, the working landscape has radically altered and continues to do so at pace due to greater Digital Transformation.

 Businesses, regardless of size, can no longer afford to ignore digitalisation.
 The pace of change, driven by the Fourth Industrial Revolution, means going with it or risk being left behind by your competitors.

-Consequently, businesses need to devise and implement a digitalisation strategy to explore the range of options that will synchronise your business, increase efficiency and eradicate out-dated means of operating.
+Consequently, businesses need to devise and implement a Digital Transformation strategy to explore the range of options that will synchronise your business, increase efficiency and eradicate out-dated means of operating.

 So, what should businesses be considering?
 A glance at the Industry 4.0 landscape shows that the Internet of Things (IoT), artificial intelligence (AI), augmented reality, virtual reality, cloud-based applications and data analytics are having a significant impact within an office environment.
 Industrial applications are also witnessing increased automation, robotics and 3D printing.